aixiuxiuxiu/blog/_posts/2024-08-27-pdfextractor.md

 <!-- Recently, the new model [ColPali](https://arxiv.org/html/2407.01449v2) has attracte a lot of attention, for its use of a vision-language model to extract information for retrieval purposes.
 This approach demonstrates that leveraging recent Vision Language Models can produce high-quality, contextualized embeddings directly from images of document pages. -->

-When a (machine-generated) PDF contains only text (without figures, tables, etc.), the most straightforward way to extract the information is by using a Python package.
+When a (machine-generated) PDF contains mostly text, the most straightforward way to extract the information is by using a Python package.
 There are various PDF extraction tools available on the market.
 Some useful open-source Python packages, like PDFPlumber and PyPDF, are very handy, while some companies offer paid solutions with more advanced capabilities.
 In this discussion, I will compare different two free PDF extraction packages, highlighting their advantages and disadvantages.